benlau/androidnative.pri/README.md

 SystemDispatcher is a message queue component for delivering action message between C++/QML and Java.
 Data type in message is converted to the target platform automatically (e.g QMap <-> java.util.Map) .
 So that user doesn't need to write JNI to access their Java functions.

 Moreover, SystemDispatcher is compilable on a non-Android platform.
-It doesn't cause any trouble to run the code on development host.
+It doesn't cause any trouble to run on your development host.

 ```
 // C++ Example